Atlantic Christian School: History

+Atlantic Christian School was founded in 1971 in Ventnor City, New Jersey.

+Atlantic Christian School opened a permanent school facility on a 37 acre campus in Egg Harbor Township in January 2004.

 Atlantic Christian School is an interdenominational, independent school and is governed by a board of directors elected by the Atlantic Christian School Association.
 Over 100 churches are represented in the student body.

 All full-time faculty teaching core curriculum subjects hold bachelor's degrees and average seven years of teaching experience.
 One-third of the faculty and staff hold master's degrees.
 All faculty are required to hold a New Jersey state certification and/or ACSI Christian school teacher certification.
 Teachers are encouraged to pursue opportunities for continuing education.

 Atlantic Christian School is a member of the Association of Christian School International (ACSI) and its faculty, staff, and board members regularly attend ACSI training and development programs.

-School organization

-Atlantic Christian School is owned and operated by the Atlantic Christian School Association.
-The association is composed of Christians from many denominations who are school parents, faculty, staff, and community supporters and believe in the mission and ministry of the school.
-All Association members must agree with the school's Statement of Faith, which denies employment to individuals who identify with LGBTQ orientations.

-A board of directors, elected by the association at its annual May meeting, determines the policies, procedures, and regulations for the operation and administration of the school.
-The Board also assists in raising funds for the school and monitors the performance of the school's administration.
-Board members come from a cross-section of disciplines and denominations.
-The term of service is three years.
-Board members may be re-elected for additional terms, not to exceed three consecutive terms.

-Each board member has been a member of the ACS Association for at least one year.
-Board members or members of their immediate family may not hold a position as a paid staff member or administrator.

-The Parent Teacher Fellowship (PTF) brings together parents and teachers to advance the welfare of the children and the school.
-The PTF sponsors social events to promote Christian fellowship, organizes fund-raisers to support specific school projects, and provides parents with opportunities to be involved in various volunteer activities.